patrick-nanys/SportsFacilitiesAndTransportationInTrentino/README.md

 ## Introduction

 This is a GitHub page for the Knowledge Graph Engineering project for the Fall 2023 class.
-This project aims to construct knowledge graph from the information about sport in Trentino, mainly the facilities.
+This project aims to construct a knowledge graph from the information about sport facilities and transportation routes in Trentino.

 ## Materials